Designing for short term rental

 think about your target market before you do any designing

-I have been very fortunate to own two vacation properties, one on a lake and one on the ocean each with similar primary target markets but distinct secondary target markets.
+I have been very fortunate to own two vacation properties, both on a lake.
+My home that I currently rent out is on the ocean.
+Each has similar primary target markets but distinct secondary target markets.

 Lake House